digitranslab/jumpstart/docs/versioned_docs/version-2.18.0/data-sources/appwrite.md

 # Appwrite

-ToolJet can connect to appwrite database to read/write data.
+JumpStart can connect to appwrite database to read/write data.

 ## Connection

-ToolJet connects to your Appwrite app using :
+JumpStart connects to your Appwrite app using :
 - **Host (API endpoint)**
 - **Project ID**
 - **Secret key**